lvg-alex/python-django-base-template/README.md

 ```
 Add a panel (split the screen horizontally): `Ctrl+b    "`
 Switch between panels `Ctrl+b + arrow`.
 The arrow indicates the direction in which to switch the panel.
+Log out of the session `Ctrl+b + d`.
+Connect to a terminal multiplexer session named " dev": `tmux attach-session -t dev`.

 14. Configure the display of the design on the nginx server.
 Go to the project directory